nasa/oceandata-notebooks/book/notebooks/harp2/harp2_l2_fastmapol_aerosol_ocean_product.md

 +++

-## 7. Optional: Multi-angle data mask for cloud and data screening
+## 7. Multi-angle data mask for cloud and data screening

 +++